fangzhou-xie/fangzhou-xie.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, my name is Fangzhou Xie (谢方洲).
+Hi, my name is Fangzhou Xie.
 I am currently a Ph.D.
 Candidate at the Department of Economics at Rutgers University.
 Previously, I got my M.A. at the Department of Economics at New York University.<br /><br />